Therapeutics

 In November 2016, Acadia started SERENE, a Phase 2 study comparing the effect of 34 mg and 20 mg pimavanserin to placebo in people with agitation and aggression as part of their Alzheimer's disease, on the CMAI-SF as primary outcome.
 This trial anticipated enrolling 432 patients at 56 sites, but stopped randomizing patients in November 2017 and was marked as complete in March 2018, with 111 patients enrolled and 83 of them having completed treatment.
 In March 2019, the trial's status was further updated to "terminated."
 Results, as well as sponsor rules restricting principal investigators from discussing and publishing results, are published in the clinicaltrials.gov History of Changes section of this trial.
 At 111 actual participants, the trial was underpowered to detect a treatment effect.
 The SERENE trial had a one-year open-label extension study, which recruited 79 patients and ended in February 2019.

-In May 2018, Acadia started enrolling 300 people who had neuropsychiatric symptoms along with a neurodegenerative disease into a Phase 3 safety study, to be conducted at 116 sites in Europe, Asia, and North and South America.
-It is enrolling patients living at home or in assisted living.
-The study compares the effect of an eight-week course of 34 mg pimavanserin to placebo on treatment-emergent adverse events, extrapyramidal symptoms, and the MMSE.
-In October 2019, the enrollment was increased to 750.
-The study was completed in May 2022 with 784 participants, and has a long-term extension going through August 2023.
+In May 2018, Acadia started enrolling 300 people who had neuropsychiatric symptoms along with a neurodegenerative disease into a Phase 3 safety study, conducted at 116 sites in Europe, Asia, and North and South America.
+It enrolled patients living at home or in assisted living.
+The study compared the effect of an eight-week course of 34 mg pimavanserin to placebo on treatment-emergent adverse events, extrapyramidal symptoms, and the MMSE.
+In October 2019, enrollment was increased to 750.
+The study was completed in May 2022 with 784 participants.
+A one-year open-label extension with 595 participants ran through May 2023.
+According to published results, the incidence of adverse events was similar between pimavanserin and placebo, and the drug did not affect motor or cognitive function (Alva et al., 2024).

 A meta-analysis of safety outcomes in four placebo-controlled trials, presented at CTAD 2020, indicated that the drug caused no cognitive decline.
 In people treated with pimavanserin for up to nine months, changes in MMSE scores were small and similar to placebo.
 Of 14 cognition-related adverse events, confusion and memory impairment were reported in all four studies and occurred in fewer than 2 percent of patients.
 Pimavanserin did not affect motor function.